vinceimbat/vinceimbat/content/today i buried a kitten.md

 not this beautiful thing
 that this world is too vicious for.

-I burried a kitten under a hole I dug
+I buried a kitten under a hole I dug
 with a shovel I borrowed in a lawn I don't own there amongst the grass
 and all other things thrown.